 Original Marriage Certificate.
-You will need your original Certificate of Marriage or certified copy of the Registration of Marriage.
-The certificate you received at the church (or any other place you were married) will not be accepted by the provincial court's divorce registry.
+You will need your original Certificate of Marriage or certified copy of the Marriage Registration.
+The ceremonial certificate you received on the day of your marriage will not be accepted by the provincial court's divorce registry.
 You can obtain your Certificate of Marriage from VitalCertificates.ca if married in Canada or from USVitalRecords.org if married in the United States.

-If you were married outside of Canada or the United States, you need to apply for your original Certificate of Marriage or certified copy of the Registration of Marriage from the equivalent of Vital Statistics in that country.
+If you were married outside of Canada or the United States, you need to apply for your original Certificate of Marriage or certified copy of the Marriage Registration from the equivalent of Vital Statistics in that country.

 If your Certificate of Marriage is not in English, you will need to have it translated.
 Each province has its own requirements for how the Certificate of Marriage is to be translated.
 Contact us for more information.